-★ My Worlds :: A J Thompson Creations ★
+★ Worldbuilding :: A J Thompson Creations ★

 Aratura City in Irukandji, an OpenSimulator virtual world

-As a romantic idealist, worldbuilding is my passion.
-I love the contrasts of utopia and dystopia as I explore the shades of dark and light that exist within us all.
+As a romantic idealist, worldbuilding is my number one passion.
+Whether writing or art, digital or physical, it doesn't matter.
+I love the contrasts of human strength and weakness, invariably set against an idyllic backdrop, as I explore the dark and light within us all.

 Enduring worlds I've created